bookieio/Bookie/Bookie/docs/database.rst

 Bookie Database Notes
 =====================

 The goal is for this to be self hostable.
-Ideally, it'd support MySQL, Postgres, and Sqlite.
-Personally, I just want great working Postgres, but I can see people wanting little sites running locally just for managing bookmarks.
+Ideally, Bookie will support MySQL, Postgres, and Sqlite.
+Initially, we will work on a great working Postgres, but we can see people wanting little sites running locally just for managing bookmarks.

 Migrations
 ----------